rphmeier/jobsteal/README.md

 ---
 ## Safety
 All handles should be (relatively) safe to leak.
 However, the code hasn't been vetted for safety.
 I would strongly recommend against leaking handles intentionally.
+Additionally, the destructor for Scope isn't fully transactional yet and cannot necessarily resume while unwinding.
+Panic safety isn't perfect, so please avoid panics in your code for the time being.